Possible risk factors for non Hodgkin lymphoma

 You can view and print the quick guides for all the pages in the about NHL section.

 Some studies have linked exposure to solvents to an increased risk of NHL.
 But, others have not.
 An overview of the evidence about benzene (a solvent known to cause leukaemia) showed that it can increase the risk of NHL.
-There is some evidence that exposure through work to trichloroethylene may also increase risk.
+There is some evidence that exposure through work to trichloroethylene also increases the risk.